martinv13/appservR/README.md

 ## Alternatives

-[Rstudio](https://rstudio.com) offer professional solutions to Shiny apps deployment (no free version for multi-process server).
-[ShinyProxy](https://www.openanalytics.eu/tags/shinyproxy/) is an other solution (free) with a different approach as it runs a new Shiny app instance in a new Docker container for every client of your app.
+[Rstudio](https://rstudio.com) offer professional solutions to Shiny apps deployment (no free version for multi-process server however).
+[ShinyProxy](https://www.openanalytics.eu/tags/shinyproxy/) is an other open-source solution with a different approach as it runs a new Shiny app instance in a new Docker container for every client of your app.